 Hawaiian attire is very popular and many people have a Hawaiian shirt or dress in their wardrobe, especially those who have visited Hawaii.
 Since Hawaiian attire is popular many stores offer.
 Thrift stores are also a great resource for Hawaii attire.

 A lei is a garland or necklace made from fresh flowers, fresh leaves, silk flowers, nuts, shells, or pretty much anything.
 There are leis for the neck, head, wrist, and ankles.
 In Hawaii a lei is given as a symbol of love, respect and appreciation for all kinds of celebrations.
 For weddings it is popular to have the entire wedding party wear leis.
 For men who do not want to wear flowers popular masculine leis are maile leis or kukui nut leis.
 Maile leis are green leafy vine looking leis.
 Kukui nut leis are made from the nut of the state tree and in ancient Hawaiian times were only give to people of great importance since they were very sacred.
 Silk leis, kukui nut leis and shell leis which are a nice economical alternative to fresh leis which require expensive express shipping and special packaging.

 Bride Wear a Head Lei Rather Than a Formal Veil

 For a Hawaii theme wedding a bride can wear a lei on her head rather than a traditional veil.
 The head lei is know as a haku and sits like a crown of flowers on the brides head.
 Some brides add a veil on a hair comb to the haku so they have both the formal traditional and the Hawaii traditional options.
-The veil on a hair comb is typically available through any bridal shop.

 Dogs in the Wedding Party